fafa-npu/VibeMobile/README.md

 ## License

-MIT License
+MIT License - see [LICENSE](LICENSE) for details.

 ## Contributing

 Contributions are welcome!
-Please read our contributing guidelines before submitting PRs.
+Please:

+1. Fork the repository
+2. Create a feature branch
+3. Make your changes
+4. Run tests and linting
+5. Submit a pull request

+See [CONTRIBUTING.md](CONTRIBUTING.md) for detailed guidelines.